viandoxdev/jsfw/README.md

 {
     "controllers": [
         {
-            // (required) Tag of the device to request "tag": "Joystick",
+            // (required) Accepted tags of the device to request "tag": ["Joystick"],
             // (default: 6969) Vendor code for the virtual device, expects a 4 long hex string "vendor": "dead",
             // (default: 0420) Product code for the virtual device, expects a 4 long hex string